synadia-io/orbit.js/messagepipeline/README.md

 }
 ```

-The intention of result is have an efficient pattern for testing if the pipeline
+The intention of `Result` is have an efficient pattern for testing if the pipeline
-succeed or failed without having unchecked errors.
+succeed or failed and preventing errors.

+As you can see, using a Pipeline is very straight forward.
+It allows you to compose
+repetitive code info a flow that could lead to a simpler handler.

 ### Full Example